uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 You aren’t expected to know how to program for this chapter, this introduction is only intended for you to have some idea of what a program is and the things it can do.

 If you are keen, you could modify this program to calculate something else, such as pounds to kilograms or Fahrenheit to Celsius.
-It may be best to use an installed Python interpreter on your computer rather than the web version, as the web version can give very unhelpful error messages when your program has a mistake in it (although all interpreters give terrible error messages at least sometimes!)
+It may be best to use an installed Python interpreter on your computer rather than the web version, as the web version can give very unhelpful error messages when your program has a mistake in it (although all interpreters give terrible error messages at least sometimes!).

 Programs can do many more things, such as having a graphical user interface (like most computer programs you will be familiar with), being able to print graphics onto a screen, or being able to write to and read from files on the computer in order to save information between each time you run the program.